-The teacher bring worksheets about disposable materials, sustainability, and the dangers of pollution of the plastic to the earth and the water cycle if we threw it.
-The students should work in groups and discuss these issues and how this related to their life.
+The teacher hands out worksheets to the students about disposable materials, sustainability, and the dangers of plastic for the Earth and water-cycle if we simply throw it away without thinking.
+The students are asked to work in groups to discuss these issues and how they relate to their own lives.

-With the guide of the teacher, the students will suggest to build their laboratory from these disposable materials.
-The teacher will ask the students to suggest any experiments where they can use these disposable materials.
+With the guidance of the teacher, students suggest building their laboratory from these disposable materials.
+The teacher then asks the students to suggest any experiments for which they can use these disposable materials.